-From the top of Shortoff Mountain (elevation 2,883 feet), soak in some of the most spectacular views in the North Carolina mountains, with sweeping vistas of Linville Gorge and Lake James.
+From the top of Shortoff Mountain (elevation 2,883 ft.), soak in some of the most spectacular views in the North Carolina mountains, with sweeping vistas of the Linville Gorge and Lake James.
 The Linville Gorge Wilderness Area, also known as the Grand Canyon of the East, is one of the wildest, most rugged gorges in the eastern United States.
 It's outdoor paradise for hikers and backpackers.

 Located in the Shortoff Mountain is near Lake James in Burke County.
-The 4.5-mile roundtrip hike gains 1,321 feet in elevation.
+The 4.5-mile round-trip hike gains 1,321 ft. in elevation.
 The first mile of the hike is strenuous as you climb the mountain on the rocky trail with switchbacks, but it's safe and easy to follow.
 The last 1.25 miles is a mostly level trail across the broad summit, with plenty of spots for panoramic views.
-It's great option for a winter hike since it's a very sunny hike.
+It's a great option for a winter hike since it's a very sunny hike.

 Shortoff Mountain Hike Details